tapascript/next-js-discord/README.md

 ## 🏃 Run it Locally

 - Clone or fork the repo
-- Follow the above video for the Discord Integration
 - Install dependencies using `npm install` or `yarn install`
 - Create an environment variable with the key `DISCORD_WEBHOOK_URL` and value as your Discord webhook URL.
 - Run it using `npm run dev` or `yarn dev`

 The app will be available on `http://localhost:3000` by default.
+If you face any issues, follow the above video for the Discord Integration